-The Trust's distributor is Quasar Distributors, LLC, 777 East Wisconsin Avenue, Milwaukee, Wisconsin 53202 ("Distributor").
-The Distributor is an affiliate of U.S. Bancorp Fund Services, LLC, d/b/a U.S. Bank Global Fund Services, the Trust's transfer agent ("Transfer Agent").
+The Trust's distributor is Quasar Distributors, LLC, 111 East Kilbourn Avenue, Suite 2200, Milwaukee, Wisconsin 53202 ("Distributor").
+The Distributor is an affiliate of Foreside Financial Group, LLC.
 The Distributor is a broker-dealer registered with the SEC and is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 The Distributor, as an agent in connection with the distribution of the Portfolio shares, is responsible for the continuous distribution, on a "best efforts" basis, of the shares of each of the Trust's Portfolios.